 Periods per fortnight

 English 7

 Mathematics 7

 Science 7

-PD,Health,PE 4
+PD, Health, PE 4

 Sport 4

 History 5

 Elective X 5

 Elective Y 5

 Elective Z 5

 Careers 1

-This means you must choose three elective courses only for 2022.
+This means you must choose three (3) Elective Courses for 2023.
 Students may choose to change a maximum of ONE of their electives in Year 10 from the group of electives they took in Year 9.
 That is: students must do one course for 200 hours.

-IMPORTANT RULES TO REMEMBER WHEN SELECTING ELECTIVE COURSES FOR YEAR 10, 2022
+IMPORTANT RULES TO REMEMBER WHEN SELECTING ELECTIVE COURSES FOR YEAR 10 2023